StevenMayher/431-2021/quizzes/quiz1/README.md

 ## Instructions

-A draft of the instructions for Quiz 1 is now available here.
+A draft of the instructions for Quiz 1 is [now available](https://github.com/THOMASELOVE/431-2021/blob/main/quizzes/quiz1/quiz1_instructions_draft.pdf) in case you'd like to read it in advance.

 - This draft will be superceded by the instructions on the final PDF file when it becomes available.